MxOdele/AI_Project_3_Group_01/README.md

 ## Results

-- **Sentiment Classification Accuracy**: The final model, roberto achieved an accuracy  over 82% in classifying sentiments as positive, negative, or neutral
+* **Sentiment Classification Accuracy**: The final model, roberto achieved an accuracy  over 82% in classifying sentiments as positive, negative, or neutral
-- **Actionable Feedback**: The OpenAI LangChain model, davidlingo, effectively summarizes available reviews and provides consumer-driven recommendations for improvements to operations, regardless of business scale.
+* **Actionable Feedback**: The OpenAI LangChain model, davidlingo, effectively summarizes available reviews and provides consumer-driven recommendations for improvements to operations, regardless of business scale.
-- **User Engagement and interaction**: The deployment of the sentiment analysis model into a Dash web application allowed users to interactively explore data.
+* **User Engagement and interaction**: The deployment of the sentiment analysis model into a Dash web application allowed users to interactively explore data.
 Feedback from user sessions can highlight the application's utility in providing immediate sentiment insights, which can be particualry useful for business owners and manager.

 ---

 # Conclusion

--**Practical Benefits for Businesses**: The sentiment analysis tool provides businesses with a practical way to track and improve customer service by focusing on key factors that affect customer satisfaction.
+* **Practical Benefits for Businesses**: The sentiment analysis tool provides businesses with a practical way to track and improve customer service by focusing on key factors that affect customer satisfaction.
 By incorporating sentiment analysis into their customer relationship management (CRM) systems, businesses can actively manage their reputations and strengthen customer loyalty.

--**Improving Customer Experience**: The analysis delivers valuable insights that enable businesses to better customize their services or products to align with customer expectations.
+* **Improving Customer Experience**: The analysis delivers valuable insights that enable businesses to better customize their services or products to align with customer expectations.
 Placeholder

 ## Future Considerations